learn-co-curriculum/swift-functions/README.md

 ## Introduction

 As a language, Swift blends the programming paradigms of [Object-Oriented Programming (OOP)](https://en.wikipedia.org/wiki/Object-oriented_programming) with many elements of [functional programming](https://en.wikipedia.org/wiki/Functional_programming).
 This approach is more synonymous with modern programming languages like Ruby and Python which blend the paradigms also.
-Since Swift is capable of Object-Oriented Programming structures and thought patterns, it's capable of interfacing with code written in Objective-C which is a language that provides no support for functional programming beyond its C heritage.

 ### Functions vs. Methods

-In contrast to Objective-C, however, Swift permits implementations of functions that can be performed *without* an associated object (i.e. performed by the system itself).
-This is the philosophical distinction between methods and functions and the only distinguishing characteristic in Swift between writing methods and writing functions.
-The syntax for either is identical—with the exception that methods are associated with a particular class and have various options for visibility, etc. We'll discuss methods in more detail in later lessons.
+In contrast to Objective-C, Swift permits functions that are not associated with a class (i.e., they are standalone).
+This is the philosophical distinction between methods and functions: methods are attached to a class, and functions stand alone.
+In Swift, the syntax for either is identical—with the exception that methods are associated with a particular class and have various options for visibility, etc. We'll discuss methods in more detail in later lessons.

-All functions are available globally, meaning that they can be called from anywhere in a project which contains them.
-However, functions are written in a procedural manner which means that in their containing file, they can only be called *after* their definitions.
+Standalone functions are available globally, meaning that they can be called from anywhere in a project which contains them.

 Take for example the `print()` function that we've already introduced and had you use.
-It's a function (which means that it is performed by the system) with the defined behavior of sending an interpolated string argument to the Console Output viewer (a.k.a. the Debug Console).
+It's a function which sends its string argument to the Debug Console.
 It's defined once in the Swift Foundation library and available anywhere that the Swift Foundation is imported (which will generally be *everywhere* in a Swift project).

 ```swift
 print("Heyyy, iOS!")